-The New Latin word cunnilingus [ˌkʌn.ɪ.ˈlɪŋ.ɡəs], the same in English and Spanish (though cunnilinguo is also attested in Spanish), refers to the ‘stimulation of the female genitals using the tongue or lips’ (COED).
-This word is a late 19th century creation (between 1985-90) from Latin parts, though it is not a well-formed one and who the creator was is not known.
-It obviously contains the root ling‑, but it is not clear if it comes from Lat. lingua ‘tongue’ or from Lat. lingĕre ‘to lick’ (principal parts: lingō, lingĕre, linxī, linctum).
-Most likely it was a play on both of these words.
+The word cunnilingus contains the root ling‑, but it is not clear if it comes from Lat. lingua ‘tongue’ or from Lat. lingĕre ‘to lick’ (principal parts: lingō, lingĕre, linxī, linctum).
+Most likely it was a play on both of these words, though the verb was likely what originally inspired the compound noun.
+(The Latin expression cunnum lingĕre ‘to lick the vulva’ is found frequently in Roman graffiti, OED.)
 The first part of this word comes from Lat. cŭnnus that meant ‘cunt’ (vulgar word for ‘vulva’), but also ‘woman’ and ‘female pubic hair’, from where comes the patrimonial vulgar word for the female genitalia in Spanish, coño ‘cunt’.
-As for the source of Lat. cŭnnus, there are different theories, none of which has been proven.
+In English, cunny [ˈkʌni], earlier spelled coney, has been a ‘coarse slang’ word for ‘the female genitals; the vulva or vagina’ since at least the late 16th century (OED), but it is not directly related to Lat. cŭnnus but rather to the Latin word cŭnīcŭlus 'rabbit', and thus to Sp. conejo 'rabbit'.
+As for the source of Lat. cŭnnus, there are several theories, none of which has been proven.

 There are many slang terms for cunnilingus in English, such as carpet munching, muff-diving, giving lip, lip service, and dining at the Y. Curiously, someone who performs cunnilingus has been referred to as a cunnilinguist.
 Other rare derived words are the adjective cunnilingual and the noun cunnilinguism the practice or habit of cunnilingus’ (WNTIU).